PopupMaker/Popup-Maker/readme.txt

 5. Theme every element of your popups to blend perfectly into your site: Background Overlay, Popup Container, Close Button, Google Fonts & much more.
 All in all, customize your popup theme with over 60 options!

 == Changelog ==

+= v1.4.11 - 6/10/2016 =
+* Feature: New conditions for targeting posts & taxonomy by ID.
+* Improvement: Added link to Conditions Documentation to the Conditions editor.
+* Tweak: Namespaced jQuery.serializeObject to prevent conflicts with other plugins/themes in the admin editor.
+* Fix: Bug on add new page/post and during post update.
+* Fix: Bug in edit this theme link on page load.

 = v1.4.10 - 5/23/2016 =
 * Feature: Added Do Default option to the click triggers.
 Allows a triggers default browsers behavior to occur and still open a popup, such as a file link.